 Why Does My GPS Not Match the Course Measurements?

-More accurately, it’s in the artificial heavenly object known as satellites that are cause for much of the error.
+Satellites are the cause for much of the error.
 GPS units calculate distance based on triangulation of readings taken from a series of fixed orbiting units, but the degree of accuracy depends on several factors.

-GPS watches typically worn by runners, costing several hundred dollars, can’t achieve the results obtained by survey- or military-grade units, which sometimes use two base units that can read the satellite signals at a higher degree of precision.
+GPS watches typically worn by runners can’t achieve the results obtained by survey- or military-grade units, which sometimes use two base units that can read the satellite signals at a higher degree of precision.
 Even the best commercially-available GPS unit is only accurate to about 12 feet at any given time, and can be hundreds of feet off in accuracy.
 Most units will indicate what their current accuracy is, and it can vary from 12 feet to 350 feet or more.

 GPS units must have a clear view of at least three satellites to get a reading, and the more they can acquire, the more accurate they are.
 However, trees, buildings, and even a runner’s body can interrupt the signal, making it less accurate at any time.